 Eggplants love the grill, and I love to grill eggplants – or aubergines as they are so elegantly referred to in other countries.
 Eggplants comes in many sizes and shapes, while the most common variety is the plump, pear-shaped and, well, aubergine colored vegetable found year round in our markets.

-This Grilled Eggplant and Heirloom Tomato Stack is easy to prepare, delicious and fresh to eat.
+This recipe is easy to prepare, delicious and fresh to eat.
 The smoky eggplant combines beautifully with cool garlicky goat cheese, juicy sweet tomatoes and crisp fresh basil leaves.
 Serve as an elegant appetizer or on a bed of arugula for a dramatic salad.

 Grilled Eggplant and Heirloom Tomato Stacks with Basil and Tomato Coulis